voipmeister/docs/pages/05.developers/06.acars/docs.md

   - `2` for Charter
 - `planned_flight_time` must be in **minutes**
   - While this field isn't required, it's advantageous to add it.
 It can enable stats to be run on actual vs planned flight times, and progress bars, etc.
-- A `fields` object can be passed which is an arbitrary key-value dictionary.
+- (Optional) A `fields` object can be passed which is an arbitrary key-value dictionary.
 Subsequent updates to the fields are merged, with the same keys being overwritten.
+- (Optional) A `fares` object is a list of objects, with the fare ID, and the count of passengers or proper unit for what's in that fare.
+It can be updated in the update/file routes, however, you must pass *all* of the fares, since it'll be overwritten.
+The fares can be found from the subfleet of the aircraft

 ```http
 POST /api/pireps/prefile